Datavault-UK/automate-dv-docs/docs/macros.md

 ([view source](https://github.com/Datavault-UK/dbtvault/blob/v0.7.9/macros/tables/bridge.sql)))

-Generates SQL to build a simple bridge table, starting from a hub and 'walking' through one or more associated links (and their effectivity satellites), using the provided parameters.
+Generates SQL to build a simple Bridge table, starting from a Hub and 'walking' through one or more associated Links (and their Effectivity Satellites), using the provided parameters.

-For the current version effectivity satellite auto end dating must be enabled.
+For the current version, Effectivity Satellite auto end dating must be enabled.

 #### Usage